chadbaldwin/chadbaldwin.github.io/_posts/2021-05-24-powershell-pipelinevariable.md

 Looks good, we passed in 1,2,3 and got back 2,3,4.

-Now, lets test using `-PipeLinevariable`
+Now, lets test using `-PipelineVariable`

 ```powershell
 PS> 1,2,3 | Invoke-AddOne -PV test | % { $test }